Phenylacetylglutamine

 Phenylacetylglutamine is a product formed by the conjugation of phenylacetate and glutamine.
 It is a common metabolite that occurs naturally in human urine.

-The highly-nitrogenous compound is most commonly encountered in human subjects with urea cycle disorders,.
-These conditions, such as uremia or hyperammonemia, tend to cause high levels of nitrogen in the form of ammonia in the blood.
-Uremic conditions are a result of defects in enzymes that convert ammonia to urea, the primary nitrogenous waste metabolite in the urea cycle.
+The highly-nitrogenous compound is most commonly encountered in human subjects with urea cycle disorders.
+Conditions such as uremia or hyperammonemia tend to cause high levels of nitrogen in the form of ammonia in the blood.
+Uremic conditions are a result of defects in enzymes that convert ammonia to urea: the primary nitrogenous waste metabolite in the urea cycle.

 Metabolism

 Phenylacetylglutamine is the primary metabolite of the degradation of phenylacetate when in the presence of glutamine in the liver.
 It is also produced in higher concentrations in the body through the metabolic degradation pathway of the pharmaceutical compounds sodium phenylbutyrate, glycerol phenylbutyrate, and sodium phenylacetate, considered more toxic, that are used as treatments for the physiological dysfunction in urea cycling.

 Phenylbutyrate is beta-oxidized into phenylacetate which is conjugated with glutamine in the liver and excreted by the kidney.
 Phenylacetylglutamine is the product of uremic conditions that require an alternative pathway to the urea cycle for nitrogen waste removal.
 This process produces comparable levels of phenylacetylglutamine in urine in relation to urea levels in a properly functioning urea cycle.
 In 24 hours 80-100% of a dose of phenylbutyrate is excreted in the urine as phenylacetylglutamine.

 The metabolism and conjugation of phenylacetate with glutamine in the liver involves amino acid acetylation carried out by the enzyme phenylacetyltranferase or glutamine N-acetyl transferase.
 The enzyme catalyzes the reaction of the substrates phenylacetyl-CoA and L-glutamine to produce CoA and alpha-N-phenylacetyl-L-glutamine and phenylacetic acid.
 The catalytic enzyme has been isolated in the human liver mitochondria.
 Furthermore, phenylacetylglutamine has been found in human urine, but not in the excretory material of rats, dogs, cats, monkeys, sheep, or horses.
 Throughout the metabolic process, phenylacetylglutamine is bound and conjugated by free-plasma in the kidney to remove excess nitrogen through its excretion in the urine.